I've been painting with acrylics since childhood and enjoy sharing tips about working in this versatile medium.

 - Cadmium Yellow Medium Hue

 - Ultramarine Blue (Green Shade)

 - Paintbrushes: Choose brushes suitable for acrylic paint.
-I used a few smaller-size nylon brushes for fine detail and shading.
-For the background, I used medium-size brushes with stiff bristles.
+I used an assortment of small and medium size round brushes for details and shading.
+For the background, I used medium size brushes with natural bristles.